Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Re-inspection

 LAHD returns to verify that violations have been corrected.
-If violations remain open, the case advances.
+If issues remain, the case moves forward.

 4